ShivamPrakash2000/Verify-Email-GUI-Python/README.md

 #### datetime
 ----
-* Take real date and time when account is made.
+* Take real date and time when account is created.

 ## How to use this?
 * Make sure all modules are working in your device.
 Check **Used Modules** section.